konstellation-io/kdl-project-template/README.md

 In order to start making use of this repository, certain steps need to be taken in order to have our CD running and our data tracked.
-Only one team member is required to follow these steps.
+Most of the step just required one team member to execute.
 After which, the rest of team members just need to make sure to be up to date with the last git commit.

-### Github secrets
+### Github secrets (One team member)

 In the github repository we will need to add the following secrets:
 - AWS_ACCESS_KEY_ID: this may change depending on your S3.
 Consult with the konstellation team if unclear which value this secret should have